 Texas is the second largest state economy in the United States.
-According to statistics released in recent years, Texas's annual Gross Domestic Product (GDP) amounts to about $2 trillion, making it the second largest economy in the U.S. after California.
+According to statistics released in recent years, Texas's annual Gross Domestic Product (GDP) is about $2 trillion, making it the second largest economy in the U.S. after California.

 State GDP and Economic Status